ozzp/nisar-hdf5-gdalplugin/BUILDING.md

     conda config --add channels conda-forge
     conda config --set channel_priority strict
     ```
 4.  **HDF5 (Read-Only) S3 VFD**: Make sure HDF5 library is installed.
-For access of source object from AWS, make sure that HDF5 Version is 1.14.4 or higher and run "h5cc -showconfig" to confirm that (Read-Only) S3 VFD: yes"
+For access of source objects stored on AWS S3, make sure that HDF5 Version is 1.14.4 or higher and run "h5cc -showconfig" to confirm that (Read-Only) S3 VFD: yes"

 -----